DeroXP/gfy/README.md

 ChangeLog:

-1. Toggle between light-mode and dark-mode
-2. fixed url searching
-3. organized code for performance (kinda)
+1. eval in bookmark for people with blocked inspect

 Will be added something so you can be able to go into any website without it being blocked if its possible